wp-plugins/rs-feedburner/readme.txt

 You can redirect both your main feed and your comments feed if you like.

+= More Info / Documentation =
+For more info and full documentation, visit the [RS Feedburner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/).

 == Installation ==

 = Installation Instructions =